georgematheos/vs-app-backend/api.md

 ## Note:
 This is a copy of the api written in a [google drive document](https://docs.google.com/document/d/1AZlMTdyBrJAG-9qV4d5XjEoWY8OIUEbOgibg2oFzDnI/edit?usp=sharing).
-The document is, at the moment, the official API and may be more up to date than this document.
+The google drive document is, at the moment, the official API and may be more up to date than this document.

 –––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––

 Application Functions:
 * Authentication
 * Getting/Ending V’s